Chart Color Schemes

 Health performance in Belmont is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent medical conditions are arthritis (12.0%) and mental health issues (10.0%), with 58.2% of residents reporting no medical ailments, compared to 62.6% in Rest of NSW.
-Belmont has a higher proportion of seniors aged 65 and over at 27.8%, or approximately 2,078 people, than the Rest of NSW average of 21.4%.
-Health outcomes among seniors present challenges broadly in line with those of the general population.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Private health cover stands at approximately 52% of the total population (~3,904 people), slightly higher than the average SA2 area.
+The most prevalent medical conditions are arthritis (12.0%) and mental health issues (10.0%).
+Conversely, 58.2% of residents report having no medical ailments, compared to 63.3% across Rest of NSW.
+Working-age individuals face notable health challenges due to elevated chronic condition rates.
+Belmont has a higher proportion of seniors aged 65 and over (27.8%, or 2,081 people), compared to Rest of NSW at 23.4%.
+Health outcomes among seniors present some challenges but align with national rankings for the general population.

 Frequently Asked Questions - Health